nephio-project/docs/install-guide/README.md

 browse the Nephio Web UI
 - [http://localhost:3000/nephio](http://localhost:3000/nephio) to browse the Gitea UI

-## Open terminal
+## Open Terminal

-You probably want a second ssh window open to run `kubectl` commands, etc., without the port forwarding (which would fail if you try to open a second ssh connection with that setting).
+You will probably want a second ssh window open to run `kubectl` commands, etc., without the port forwarding (which would fail if you try to open a second ssh connection with that setting).